PaulGG/scripts/README.md

 # scripts
 scripts on my server. some good, some bad.
-I am not responsible for anything you use and screw yourself over with.
+I am not responsible for anything you use and screw yourself/others over with.